 Methamphetamine affects neurosensory in the brain and increases a person’s dopamine levels.
 Dopamine is the chemical in the brain that is released when a person feels extreme happiness or pleasure.
 Methamphetamine keeps dopamine at very high levels making a person feel confident, happy, talkative, and alert.

 Although methamphetamine is a stimulant its effects are a bit stronger than cocaine or amphetamine.
-According to the National Institute on Drug Abuse, cocaine is quickly removed from and almost completely metabolized in the body, whereas methamphetamine has a much longer duration of action, and a larger percentage of the drug remains unchanged in the body; therefore methamphetamine remains in the brain longer, which ultimately leads to prolonged stimulant effects.
+Cocaine is quickly removed from and almost completely metabolized in the body, whereas methamphetamine has a much longer duration of action, and a larger percentage of the drug remains unchanged in the body; therefore methamphetamine remains in the brain longer, which ultimately leads to prolonged stimulant effects.

 Methamphetamine addiction plagues the live of numerous Americans many of which never seek out help, but for the ones that want to stop before the drug destroys their lives completely, there are many options available.